315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

 The 130ST’s 650mm focal length means that even the “high magnification” 10mm Plossl provides only 65x.
 Even under poor seeing conditions, the 130ST can take 100x, and up to 250x is possible on good nights with good collimation.
-For optimal views of the Moon and planets and to split close double stars, we’d recommend using between 100-175x.
+For optimal views of the Moon and planets and to split close double stars, I’d recommend using between 100-175x.

 A 6mm “goldline” will give you 108x, or you could buy a 2x Barlow lens to get 130x with the 10mm Plossl and a moderate magnification of 52x with the 25mm Plossl that comes with the 130ST.
 An Astromania 4mm Planetary will provide 163x, which is getting closer to the upper limit of magnification that the 130ST can handle on most nights.